Last updated on June 20th, 2018

 Regulators Continue to Ignore New E-Cigarette Safety Tests

-E-cigarette usage is growing exponentially while cigarette smoking is diminishing, yet despite these impressive statistics, e-cigarettes face crippling legislation.
+E-cigarette usage is growing exponentially while cigarette smoking is diminishing.
+Recent data released by the Centers for Disease Control and Prevention reveals that after holding steady for several years, the smoking rate fell from nearly 16 percent of adults in 2016 to 13.9 percent in 2017.
+Despite these impressive statistics, e-cigarettes face crippling legislation.
 A tidal wave of insidious politics is threatening to extinguish e-cigarettes all over the world.

 Prominent members of the world’s medical communities are moving forward to discredit false statements and unscientific claims that would cripple the sale of electronic cigarettes.

 In August, 2014 the World Health Organization did just that, but the pro-vaping community (including members of the medical community) were quick to point out that the WHO disregarded all scientific tests showing ecigarettes are smokers preferred nicotine replacement therapy, while patches and other pharmaceutical NRTs are inferior products.

 Scientific Testing on E-Cigarettes